 An assignment form must be completed with all information requested.

 Many agricultural leases have irrigation wells or are adjacent to land with an irrigation well.
 The lessee may apply for an irrigation permit at a fee determined by the market value rental amount for irrigated acres for comparable deeded land.
-An irrigation permit term is for April 1 through March 31 of each year.
+An irrigation permit term runs April 15 of the current year through April 14 of the following year.

 Lessee is responsible for keeping records of times and rates water was applied to the irrigated acres.
 The area Real Estate Management Specialist will contact the lessee after the first of the year for the irrigation water use information that is to be reported to the Oklahoma Water Resources Board.